Gabaldonlab/perSVade/README.md

 In addition, there are some dependencies that are included in the respository "installation/external_software" (only in the "release" packages).
 These are gridss (tested on version 2.8.1), clove (tested on version 0.17) and NINJA (we installed it from https://github.com/TravisWheelerLab/NINJA/releases/tag/0.95-cluster_only).

 ## Comments for the installation of extra dependencies
-The conda environment can be exported to a .yml file with:

-`conda env export --no-builds -n perSVade_env --file perSVade_env.yml`

-The non-conda dependencies can be installed like this:
+The non-conda dependencies can be installed like this (if you wanted to reinstall them):

 1. change to the directory where you installed the perSVade repository: